arunvelsriram/OracleServicesManager/README.md

 ##Contact##

-I you have any queries feel free to write to arunvelsriram@gmail.com
+If you have any queries feel free to write to arunvelsriram@gmail.com